 A guide to snacking

-In light of the launch of our Gut-Boosting Body Bar, we quiz our favourite scientist Dr Federica Amati PhD ANutr on everything you should know about snacks—when to have them, what to have and how to eat them.
+In light of the launch of our Gut-Boosting Gut Bar, we quiz our favourite scientist Dr Federica Amati PhD ANutr on everything you should know about snacks—when to have them, what to have and how to eat them.

 IS IT OK TO SNACK BETWEEN MEAL TIMES?